History of David's Church: 1826-1976

 While Reverend Grunewald served, a pulpit committee composed of a cross-section of David’s congregation was chosen.
 They determined that the minister chosen to lead David’s into the seventies would need to fulfill particular requirements.
 They deemed important a strong figure in the pulpit; a man of diplomacy; a man who could relate to both sexes and all age groups; and a man who would contribute to the community.
 Their search led them into Ohio, Kentucky, and Illinois.
 After conducting many interviews, the committee agreed that one man met all their requirements.
 His name was submitted to the congregation and he was called to serve.

 Carl J. Mohr answered that call to become David’s spiritual leader.
-Personal facts reveal his background as a son of Wisconsin minister, the husband of Bea, rather to two sons, and a past minister of United Church of Christ churches in Iowa and Cincinnati.
+Personal facts reveal his background as a son of Wisconsin minister, the husband of Bea, father to two sons, and a past minister of United Church of Christ churches in Iowa and Cincinnati.
 Upon his arrival in June, 1968, he stated his conviction that “David’s Church has a bright and rewarding future in her mission of proclaiming the Good News of God in Christ, both here and around the world, just as it has had a significant history of some 142 years.”

 A first step towards achieving that “bright and rewarding future” of which Reverend Mohr spoke was taken by a vote of the congregation to “dress-up” the narthex and basement fellowship hall.
 A window wall was built at the rear of the church, wainscoting, and Colonial light fixtures were added in the narthex and coordinating carpet was installed in the church and narthex.
 With comfortable furniture placed, the narthex was converted into a lounge-meeting area.
 The basement room was brightened with fluorescent lighting, an acoustical-tiled ceiling, carpeting, and paint.
 Opportunities for social activities expanded with fuller use of church facilities.